cran4linux/bspm/README.md

 # R Package Manager for Linux

-Enables binary package installations on Linux distributions.
-Provides a installation function that talks to a D-Bus service that manages package installations via the distribution's package manager.
+Enables binary package installations on Linux distributions without administrative privileges.
+Provides functions to manage packages via the distribution's package manager.
+Also provides transparent integration with R's 'install.packages' and a fallback mechanism.

 Currently, the following backends are supported: DNF, APT.